What Is a KGMID (Google Knowledge Graph ID)?

 You can also double check if it is the right one, because the name of the entity is in the next field, after the next \x2.
 In this case: Jason Barnard.

-Google Stick Parameter Decoder
+3) Find a kgmid Using Google Stick Parameter Decoder

 Another interesting way to find a kgmid is to use the Google stick parameter decoder.